-- 12 bike racks were installed last week on Main St., Parkview, and Cassady. - Finished up the working agreement with Franklin Soil and Water. - Two street lights were installed in the Broad Street median close to Wolfe park. - The traffic engineer is working on an enhanced safety plan for College Ave. crosswalks. - The Drexel Ave. sewer relining is complete. - Preliminary work has started at the future dog park.
+- Sixteen (16) bike racks have been installed throughout the city. - Three (3) bike repair stations were installed at the three Bexley schools. - Two (2) street lights were installed in the Broad Street median close to Wolfe park. - The traffic engineer is working on an enhanced safety plan for College Ave. crosswalks. - The Drexel Ave. sewer relining is complete. - Nine (9) trees have been planted on Gould and twenty-five (25) will be planted on Charles. - City street lights are being evaluated and replaced as needed. - The Service Dept. will be starting an alley clean up in the next couple of weeks.